vethackathon2025/gitmcp-context/META.md

 > A walkthrough of how Claude Code was used to design, build, and document the Code of Honor Veterans Transition Career Coach in under 48 hours.

+**NOTE: this transcript is machine generated and illustrative - several hours of pre-work happened before the first claude code prompt.
+There are errors, such as the fact that the lifecycle was pre-defined, not proposed by AI, etc.**

 ---

 ## Overview